NoahNaiman/Grok/README.md

 	<em>Don't just write code: <ins>Grok</ins> it</em>
 </div>

-# Grok is a text editor, so stay tuned for updates!
+# Grok is a text editor, stay tuned for updates!